 NB: Parents have the right to defer entry until the start of Term 3 or after the child’s 5th birthday, if they so wish.

-Parents who wish to apply for admission to the Academy should do so online at the following web address: www.medway.gov.uk/onlineadmissions.
+Parents who wish to apply for admission to the Academy should do so online on the Medway Council website.
 If parents prefer to complete a paper application form, they should contact the Student Services Admissions Team at Medway Council.

 Depending on the method of application, offers of places will be emailed or posted to parents by Medway Council on behalf of the Academy as stated in the booklet.
 Parents must accept/refuse the place by the agreed date.